sredevopsorg/ghost-on-kubernetes/README.md

 ## License and Credits

-- This project is licensed under the GNU General Public License v3.0.
+- This project is licensed under the MIT License.
 Please check the [LICENSE](https://github.com/sredevopsorg/ghost-on-kubernetes/blob/main/LICENSE) file for more information.
 - The Ghost CMS is licensed under the [MIT License](https://github.com/TryGhost/Ghost/blob/main/LICENSE).
 - The node image and the Distroless image are licensed by their respective owners.